-Sure, I know how to direct, I know how to put a production together, I know how to edit a film or video, I know how to block a shot, I know how to quote and approve a budget, I know the importance of preparation.
+Sure, I know how to direct, I know how to put a production together, I know how to edit a film or video, I know how to block a shot, I know how to quote and approve a budget, I know how to enhance a script, I know the importance of preparation.
 These are all work-in-progress learning curves for me.
 But it has been my relationships with the broader team that have continued to grow, bringing me a greater understanding of the industry.
-These include relationships with my producer, my crew, the talent, the client, advertising agency, and the target market: the viewer.
+These include relationships with my producer, my film crew, the talent, the client, advertising agency, and the target market: the viewer.

 Hence, when in a pre-production meeting at an agency with 15+ attendees seated around you, something happens.
 You see clients, agency personnel, and the production team.
 Not to mention another two or three clients connected in a conference call on the other side of the world.
 You then quickly realise you are more than just a director.